 When one thinks of truffles and Italy, it’s often Piedmont and Umbria that comes to mind.
 But they’re not the only regions in Italy to play host to truffles.
 Black truffles can also be found out in the Lazio countryside outside Rome, hidden beneath the trees, ready to be dug up and discovered.

-A truffle hunt is a real treat, and it’s just one part of our very special truffle week at La Cucina Romana.
-The week — available only November 13-19, 2016 — is an amazing time to visit Italy.
+A truffle hunt is a real treat, and it’s just one part of our very special truffle week at La Cucina Romana in the Sabine Hills.
+The week is an amazing time to visit Italy.
 The crowds have left, the weather is milder, and truffle season has arrived.
 Guests will not only go on the hunt for truffles (with the help of truffle hunting dogs), they’ll learn the differences between various truffles, as well as how to cook with them.

 One fabulous dish from Chef Barbara, who leads all the cooking classes, is her black truffle risotto, which just may be on the menu during your Italy cooking vacation.
 Before heading overseas try your hand at the dish — if you can get your hands on the black truffles stateside!